Personal Biography

 Terence and the Verb ‘To be’ in Latin (Oxford: OUP, 2015)

-with James N. Adams and Anna Chahoud (ed.), Early Latin: Constructs, Diversity, Reception (Cambridge: CUP, 2022 in press)
+with James N. Adams and Anna Chahoud (ed.), Early Latin: Constructs, Diversity, Reception (Cambridge: CUP, 2023)

 with Barney Taylor (ed.), Language and Nature in the Classical Roman World (Cambridge: CUP, 2019)